kubernetes/test-infra/triage/README.md

    1. Transform the global clustering into a format that compresses better, and which is consumable by the web page.
-   1. If a mapping of owners to owner prefixes (such as `sig-testing => [sig-testing]`) was provided as a flag, load it and annotate each cluster with an owner.
+   1. If a mapping of owners to owner prefixes (such as `sig-testing => [sig-testing]`) was provided as a flag, load it.
+   1. Annotate each cluster with an owner, by parsing the test name or using the provided mapping from the previous step.
+This can be used to filter the clusters by SIG on the web page.
    1. Write the results to a JSON file.
-   1. If the `output_slices` flag is set, create individual files ("slices") for each owner (if the owners were provided).
+   1. If the `output_slices` flag is set, create individual files ("slices") for each owner.
 Also, split the results into 256 slices based on the cluster IDs.
-   1. Write the slices to JSON files.
+Write the slices to JSON files.
 1. Upload the results into Google Cloud Storage so they can be browsed via the web page.